agausmann/FlipFlop/README.md

   building up from something simple.

 - [TUNG](https://jimmycushnie.itch.io/tung) and [Logic
-  World](https://logicworld.net) by Mouse Hat Games, and their community, for the inspiration and continued encouragement.
+  World](https://logicworld.net) by Mouse Hat Games, for the art style.
+Also, much thanks to their community, who has been very helpful, encouraging and motivating me to work on this!

 ## License